Creating a Configuration File

 }

-However, in the following, the script will not be able to assign defaults to all caches, and you may need to specify additional parameters:
+However, in the following, the runtime may not be able to assign defaults to all caches, and you may need to specify additional parameters:

 {